The Magical Girl and the Evil Lieutenant Used to Be Archenemies

 (Katsute Mahō Shōjo to Aku wa Tekitai Shiteita)

-The story follows the Lieutenant—a wealthy, high-ranking official in an evil organization—who falls for Byakuya, a magical girl living in extreme poverty.
-What is most striking about this story is its groundedness.
-Byakuya works multiple part-time jobs just to survive; she fights monsters and then rushes off to work.
-Her life isn't a polished fairy tale—it is weary and mundane.
+In this anime we meet the Lieutenant — a powerful member of an evil organization — who falls in love with Byakuya, a magical girl living in extreme poverty.
+What strikes you about this story is its painful ordinariness.
+Byakuya works multiple jobs just to survive.
+She fights monsters, then moments later rushes off to a regular shift.
+Her life isn't an aesthetic fairy tale — it's full of exhaustion and hardship.

-Will they find happiness together?
-One would like to believe so... but we will never truly know.
-The series remained unfinished after the author's death on March 31, 2015.
-Perhaps it is this lingering silence that gives this story such an extraordinary dimension.
+Will they be happy together?
+You'd like to believe so… but officially, we'll never know.
+The author's death on March 31, 2015, placed a period where there should have been a comma.
+Perhaps it's exactly this suspension that gives this love story its extraordinary, almost mystical dimension.

 Next